DoumanAsh/opusic-sys/README.md

 ### Optional

-- `ninja` - When present, build script defaults to use this generator
+- `ninja` - When present, build script defaults to use corresponding CMake's generator